Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. The Gathering Storm:
-- The chapter opens with Jon Snow preparing his forces for the final battle against Ramsay Bolton to reclaim Winterfell.
+- The story continues with Jon Snow preparing his forces for the final battle against Ramsay Bolton to reclaim Winterfell.
 - Jon strategizes with his key advisors, including Davos Seaworth and Tormund Giantsbane, to counter Ramsay's ruthless tactics.
 - He acknowledges the challenges they face and the high stakes involved in this decisive conflict.
 2. Ramsay's Ruthless Tactics: